Heath Low Level railway station

 Heath Low Level railway station is one of two railway stations serving Heath, Cardiff, Wales.
 The station is located on the Coryton Line 2+1/2 mi north of Cardiff Central.

 Heath Low Level was opened by the Cardiff Railway in 1911.
 When it was opened, it was called Heath Halt station.
 The station has one platform with a wheelchair accessible entrance from a minor residential road.
 On the platform is a brick built waiting shelter and open aired benches.
 The station is unstaffed.

 Passenger services are provided by Transport for Wales as part of the Valley Lines network.

 Services

 Monday to Saturday, there is a half-hourly service southbound to Cardiff Central and onwards to Penarth and to Coryton northbound.
-There is no Sunday service.
+From the December 2025 timetable change, a Sunday service will be introduced.